Corporate Governance

 MAINTAIN A WELL-FUNCTIONING BOARD

 The Company is controlled by the Board of Directors.
-The Board comprises seven Executive Directors, three of which are Managing Directors of the two largest businesses, and four Non-executive Directors of which three are considered to be independent.
+The Board comprises two Executive Directors – the Executive Chairman and CFO – and three Non-executive Directors of which two are considered to be independent.

 The Board is responsible to the Company’s shareholders for: